korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 Ok, what is this code doing?
 This "if" statement uses the contains method on a String, which we've covered briefly in the String courses.
-*Qq*, here we have a String literal, that has an uppercase and lowercase Q in it, and we're using contains to test what the user entered.
+"Qq," here we have a String literal, that has an uppercase and lowercase Q in it, and we're using contains to test what the user entered.
 This means, if the user enters a single character, either an uppercase or lowercase Q, then the code will break out of the loop.